At the Australian College of Veterinary Nursing, delivering high quality, industry relevant education is our top priority.

 Nationally Recognised Training

 Yes!
-We train in conjunction with the Queensland Agricultural Training Colleges – a Registered Training Organisation (RTO Code 31258), so all our qualification courses are Nationally Recognised Training.
+We train in conjunction with The University of Queensland (Gatton Campus) – a Registered Training Organisation (RTO Code 1511), so all our qualification courses are Nationally Recognised Training.

 That means you graduate with a qualification accepted anywhere in Australia and, for Certificate IV graduates, often overseas!